Atakan13/Atakan13/README.md

 - 👋 Hi, I’m @Atakan13
 - 👀 I’m interested in statistics, data analysis with R, social policy, evidence-based policy
-- 🌱 I’m currently learning R Programming
+- 🌱 I’m currently learning R Programming, Python, SQL and a bit of Machine Learning.
 - 📫 How to reach me on twitter.com/atakan_gumusbas

 <!---